Experiential Learning through HIP

 - 3-5 minute video compiling aspects of the experience

 - Update their resume to include appropriate reference to the placement

-Students approved to do the Study Abroad or International Student Exchange Option must complete and submit a Post-Experience Form along with their reflection and updated resume to the Honors Program following completion of their exchange experience.
+Students completing the Study Abroad or International Student Exchange Option will complete and submit a Post-Experience Form along with their reflection and updated resume to the Honors Program following completion of their exchange experience.